voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :b */*<tab>
     nnoremap <leader>b :b */*<C-d>

-another option:
+Another option:

     nnoremap gb :ls<cr>:b<space>

-You can also create a scratch buffer to keep little notes and then discartd it without worring about saving.
+You can also create a scratch buffer to keep little notes and then discarted it without worrying about saving.

     command!
 Scratch new | setlocal buftype=nofile bufhidden=wipe nobuflisted noswapfile
     cab SC Scratch